code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 In order for the `FlatFileItemReader` to process our file we need to specify some extra information.
 First we define that the data in the file is delimited (defaults to comma as its delimiter).

 We also specify how each field on a line needs to be mapped to our `Person` object.
-This is done using `names()` that enables Spring Batch tp automatically map fields by matching a name with a setter on the object.
+This is done using `names()` that enables Spring Batch to automatically map fields by matching a name with a setter on the object.
 So in our example the first field of a line will be mapped using the <var>firstName</var> setter.
 For this to work we also need to specify the target type which is a `Person` object.

 The `PersonItemProcessor` handles the processing of the data.
 It is defined further below.

 Once the data is processed we will write it to a text file.
 We use the [FlatFileItemWriter](https://docs.spring.io/spring-batch/4.0.x/reference/html/readersAndWriters.html#flatFileItemWriter){:target="_blank"} to help us with this task.

+We use a `FlatFileItemWriterBuilder` builder implementation to create a `FlatFileItemWriter`.
+We specify a name for the writer and the resource (in this case the <var>greeting.txt</var> file) to which data needs to be written.

 {% highlight java %}
 package com.codenotfound.batch.job;